-The elliptic Vandermonde product $\prod_{k<l}$ appearing in \eqref{t+} is the same product (modulo constants independent of the particles) as the Vandermonde-like product in any term of $(\D(A,B,C) 1) (...z_k...)$ once we've transformed (in the latter product) $\thp(z_l/z_k)$ into $\thp(z_k/z_l)$ and $\thp(1/z_k z_l)$ into $\thp(z_k z_l)$ (picking up appropriate multipliers in front that will be powers of $q$ appearing the Vandermonde-like product in \eqref{t+}).
-The extra powers of $q$ appearing in \eqref{t+} will also surface in the difference operator once we've performed the aforementioned transformations.
-Finally observe that the ratio $\frac{\varphi_{t+1,S}(h_k',h_l')}{\varphi_{t,S}(h_k,h_l)}$ reduces (modulo the power of $q$ up front already accounted for) to a ratio of only 2 theta functions (of the 4 initially present) because either $h_k'-h_l' = h_k-h_l$ or $h_k'+h_l' = h_k+h_l$ (depending whether particles $k$ and $l$ moved both in the same or in different directions). \end{proof}
+The elliptic Vandermonde product $\prod\limits_{k<l}$ appearing in \eqref{t+} is the same product (modulo constants) as the Vandermonde-like product in any term of $(\D(A,B,C) 1) (\dots z_k\dots )$ once we have transformed (in the latter product) $\thp(z_l/z_k)$ into $\thp(z_k/z_l)$ and $\thp(1/z_k z_l)$ into $\thp(z_k z_l)$, picking up appropriate multipliers in front that will be powers of $q$ appearing the Vandermonde-like product in~\eqref{t+}.
+The extra powers of $q$ appearing in \eqref{t+} will also surface in the difference operator once we have performed the aforementioned transformations.
+Finally observe that the ratio $\frac{\varphi_{t+1,S}(h_k',h_l')}{\varphi_{t,S}(h_k,h_l)}$ reduces (modulo the power of $q$ up front already accounted for) to a ratio of only two theta functions (of the four initially present) because either $h_k'-h_l' = h_k-h_l$ or $h_k'+h_l' = h_k+h_l$ (depending whether particles $k$ and $l$ moved both in the same or in different directions). \end{proof}